Sometimes, your financial offer may not cover all of your expenses or your situation may have changed since filing your FAFSA.

 - Student (or your spouse) recently became unemployed.

-- Reduction or complete loss of untaxed income such as Social Security or child support.
+- Reduction or complete loss of untaxed income such as Social Security.

 - Complete loss of unemployment compensation.